Gotlandsleden - Bikepacking an island in the sun

 The logistics

-The ferry from Stockholm (Nynäshamn) runs overnight and takes roughly five hours.
+The ferry from Oskarshamn takes around three hours, while the one from Stockholm (Nynäshamn) takes roughly five.
 Book in advance in July and August.
 Camping is plentiful.
 The Swedish right of public access (allemansrätten) means you can also pitch almost anywhere that isn’t fenced private land.
 Resupply every 20–40 km throughout.

 History & context